-Send out the challenge to friends, family and colleagues and not only have a great time competing individually, but enjoy the spirit and atmosphere and feeling like you are part of an Olympic team!!
+Send out the challenge to friends, family and colleagues and not only have a great time competing individually, but enjoy the spirit and atmosphere and have fun in the process, with the feeling like you are part of an Olympic team!!
 Let's see which country comes out on top!

 Set at the superb Dorney Lake in Windsor, this Olympic venue is a fast, flat course with closed roads and ideal swimming conditions.

 Sprint Triathlon 400m swim - 20k bike - 5k run£65.50 CLOSED

 There are a number of steps we are planning to implement in order to ensure that all our runners, volunteers and other members of public are kept as safe as possible and to minimise risks.
 These are based upon current government guidance which may change between now and race when we re-open our events.
 We will refine these steps over the coming weeks based upon changing guidance and feedback.

 Should the government Coronavirus alert levels for the UK increase, or should local lockdown measures be implemented for any of our events and these are not able to take place we will then change this event to a virtual challenge.

 We will continually evaluate the information provided by the government on the lead up to your event and hopefully we will be able to deliver your live run challenge.
 We want to communicate these measures to you in advance of the event to ensure that everyone is prepared before race day and that appropriate social distancing is adhered to, before, during and after the race.